The 57% Stat B2B Marketers Know But Ignore

 The survey was based on the impact of this buzzworthy stat that surfaced a few years back:

 Buyers are 57% of their way through their buying cycle before they interact with salespeople.
+Update: in 2024 it’s more than 70%.

 What Corporate Visions learned is that 78% of survey respondents agreed with the stat.
 With such a high level of agreement, you’d think that B2B marketers would be moving swiftly to impact and own that 57%—more than half—of the buying process.

 But that’s just not the reality.
 Only 24% say they’ve shifted the way they’re driving conversations in their demand generation and sales enablement content strategies in response.
 And nearly half of them describe their lead conversion efforts as “sketchy.”
+Addressing this gap starts with content context solutions that align messaging to where buyers actually are in their journey.

 What I find interesting about this report—and many other B2B research efforts—is that B2B marketing and sales leaders know what’s going on, yet fail to adapt.

-They know that company and product-oriented content is not the most effective, but they still produce as much of it as content focused on the issues and problems their buyers face.
+They know that company and product-oriented content is not the most effective, but they still produce much of it as content focused on the issues and problems their buyers face.
 And they get that they need to be providing visionary insights that instigate and propel B2B conversation, but that content is developed the least.

 This is the equivalent of taking the easy way out, yet expecting better performance and outcomes.